oysteiae/BrainSegmentationStOlavs/README.md

 Cicek, ̈O.,  Abdulkadir,  A.,  Lienkamp,  S.  S.,  Brox,  T.,  Ronneberger,  O.,  2016.
 3D  U-net:  Learning dense volumetric segmentation from sparse annotation.
 Lecture Notesin Computer Science (including subseries Lecture Notes in Artificial Intelligence andLecture Notes in Bioinformatics) 9901 LNCS, 424–432.

 ## Prerequisites
-To use this you have a CUDA and cuDNN enabled GPU.
-This implementation is tested mainly on CUDA v9.0 and cuDNN version 7.0 The listed requirements listed with version number that the implementation has been tested on, therefor it could work with other versions.
+To use this code you should have a CUDA and cuDNN enabled GPU.
+This implementation is tested mainly on CUDA v9.0 and cuDNN version 7.0.
+The listed libraries with versions are libraries that I have tested, therefor it could work with other versions aswell.

 [keras] 2.1.5
 [tensorflow-gpu] 1.1.0